BenjaminHellebust/BenjaminHellebust.github.io/Efficiency/Sustainability/index.md

 * New "breeder" reactors can create more nuclear fuel and even recycle nuclear waste.
 (Horvath, S43)

 * 4th generation reactors build upon this current technology.
-Making reactors up to 50x more efficient (Horvath, S43-44)
+Making reactors up to 50x more efficient!
+(Horvath, S43-44)

 <br>